unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Devil’s Sight_**.
 Magical darkness doesn’t impede the imp’s darkvision.

 **_Magic Resistance_**.
-The imp has advantage on saving throws against spells and other magical effects.
+The imp has advantage on saving throws against spells and other tek effects.

 **Actions**